Tim024/contiki-ng-directional-antennas/README.md

 - os/dev/dir.h

 An example using tsch is available.
 By default, directional antennas are enabled, and parameters are overwritten by device (see dev/dir.c and dir-arch.c).
+Default Cooja config has to be changed to include Direction interface tools/cooja/config/cooja_default.xml

 # RDAS